Harshak-1744/Movie-App/README.md

-Sure!
-Below is a sample README file that you can use for your Movie App project:

 # Movie App

 The Movie App is a web application that allows users to search for movies using The Movie Database (TMDb) API.
 Users can enter keywords related to movies, and the app will display a list of relevant movies along with their details.